kswider/ApplicationFormGenerator/README.md

 It can be easily used for creating any amount of docs using provided schema.
 Example of schemas can be found in "./Data/Any" and "./Data/ECTSDeficit" directories.

+There is an option to save all generated documents single csv file.
+Such file can easily be used for ML training.

 # Creating schema

 ## Tokens